LINWEN607/congregate/docs/direct-transfer-usage.md

 - Run a full migration
 - Review non-sensitive information in the `congregate.conf` file

+**Note:** When Direct Transfer is enabled in Congregate, listing and migrating are managed through a Celery task queue.
+Currently the CLI does not directly connect to Celery so one needs to trigger the listing from the UI.

 ### List Data

 Navigate to the home page of Congregate and click the "list data" button.

 <img src="../img/list-screenshot.png"/>

-Note: This does not do a `DRY_RUN` like we have in the CLI.
+**Note:** This does not do a `DRY_RUN` like we have in the CLI.
 It automatically pulls from the source and updates Mongo and the various metadata JSON files

 ### Stage Data